snapdensing/node_v1/doc/CMD.md

 - `[Flag]` is a 1-byte value of the MCU control flag.
 Bit fields are described below:
     - `Bit 7` specifies what state the node enters after boot-up.
 If `Bit 7` is `0`, the node enters the Sense state.
 Otherwise, it enters the Standby/Debug state.

+<a name="config_mr"></a>
+# Change Mesh Unicast Retries
+Changes the XBee maximum unicast retries of remote node.
+Node must be in standby state.

+Packet format: `'DMR'[Max Retries] (0x444D52[Max Retries])`

+- `[Max Retries]` is a 1-byte value corresponding to the XBee maximum unicast retries.
+Range of values is from 0x00 to 0x07.

+<a name="config_nh"></a>
+# Change Network Hops
+Changes the XBee maximum network hops of remote node.
+Node must be in standby state.

+Packet format: `'DNH[Max Hops]' (0x514E48[Max Hops])`

+- `[Max Hops]` is a 1-byte value corresponding to the XBee maximum unicast retries.
+Range of values is from 0x01 to 0x20.

 <a name="config_pl"></a>
 # Change Power Level